-Attorney Stangl recently represented a client who was involved in a head on collision where both drivers received serious injuries.
+Attorney Stangl recently represented a client who was involved in a head-on collision where both drivers received serious injuries.
 Some of the other driver’s injuries are unfortunately permanent.
 The client was charged with causing great bodily harm by the intoxicated use of a motor vehicle and causing great bodily harm by the use of a motor vehicle while operating with a prohibited alcohol concentration, serious felony charges.
-Luckily, neither of the drivers were killed.
+Luckily, neither of the drivers was killed.
 Attorney Stangl’s client registered an alcohol concentration of .15 and faced the likelihood of being sent to prison.
-Attorney Stangl put together an excellent defense which included a well regarded accident reconstructionist and the case was successfully settled shortly before jury trial.
-Remarkably, the most serious felony charges which each carried penalties of 12 years in prison and a twenty five thousand and 00/100 dollars ($25,000.00) fine were dismissed.
+Attorney Stangl put together an excellent defense that included a well-regarded accident reconstructionist and the case was successfully settled shortly before jury trial.
+Remarkably, the most serious felony charges which each carried penalties of 12 years in prison and a twenty-five thousand and 00/100 dollars ($25,000.00) fine were dismissed.
 His client was convicted of only misdemeanor offenses.

 Caleb's Conspiracy Victory